About the funding

 All candidates are required to apply on the application form for the PhD programme in Biosciences (Biology & Biochemistry).
-However, candidates who are successful in obtaining an offer for a project in Health, Pharmacy & Pharmacology or Physics will be transferred to the appropriate programme at the point of offer.
+However, candidates who are successful in obtaining an offer for a project in Health, Pharmacy & Pharmacology, Chemistry, Mathematical Sciences or Physics will be transferred to the appropriate programme at the point of offer.

 As part of your application you will need to provide supporting information and documents.

 It may be possible to accommodate requests for part-time study, even though the application form is for a full-time programme.
-You should discuss this with the lead supervisor of your chosen project(s) before you apply and make it clear in the ‘Your research interests’ section of the application form that you would like to study part-time.
+You should discuss this with the lead supervisor of your chosen project(s) before you apply and make it clear in the ‘Your PhD project’ section of the application form that you would like to study part-time.

 Unfortunately, due to the complexities and restrictions associated with visa for part-time studies, we are currently unable to accept part-time applications from international candidates.